 Please note: Programme specifications provide a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve if s/he takes full advantage of the learning opportunities that are provided.
-More detailed information about the programme can be found in the relevant student programme handbook and the University Regulation.
+More detailed information about the programme can be found in the relevant student programme handbook and the University Regulations.

-Appendix 1: MA List of Modules by Subject Area and Level
+Appendix 1: PGDip List of Modules by Subject Area and Level

-Listed below are all of the Level 7 modules (codes 5.x, 6.x) available for the MA programme.
+Listed below are all of the Level 7 modules (codes 5.x, 6.x) available for the PGDip programme.
+All are worth 30 credits each.
 There are four main subject areas for Level 7 modules, along with hybrid codes for modules which encompass two subject areas.
 These latter modules may count in either area but not both.1